afkatja/ClayAssignment/README.md

 - the state of the door is not persistent (after refresh, the state returns to initial)
 - user authorization is not real (should be read from the cookie, but it is read from `localStorage`)
 - added doors are saved also to the `localStorage`
+- the list of events is not implemented